 Delicous!
 Chocolate, leather, pepper, dark cherries.
-AmazIng label! — 3 months ago
+AmazIng label! — a year ago

 Tang-sequel coloration with perfect equilibrium and crown persistence.
 Wig white, even dissipation reminiscent of fine cigar burn.
 Striating lacing of cartoon chompers and snowy tangle of wildwood.
 Pleasant malty and citrus interplay punctuated by oranges and pink grapefruit wild strawberry tart with caramel and sweet tobacco and Turkish coffee from a distance.
 Paisley lacing ensues.
 Lemon oils and candied grapefruit peel frame a tangerine occurrence and sparkly mineral stardusting, and a textural approximation of peaches that adds pliancy.
 After the initial fruit, and subsequent sips your mouth builds up the bitter units to tangible topography that lingers.
 Overall, a well crafted and thoughtfully restrained offering from an iconic producer.
 You can sense that they wanted to get this one right.
 Lacing remnants: gothic text with horror overtones on one side, middle command graphics, and a t-Rex-alligator-puma logo for your new pumped up kicks. .

-#SamAdams #SamuelAdamsnewenglandipa #bostonbeercompany #NEbeer #MAbeer #hazy #juicy #hazyandjuicy #independentamericancraft #newenglandipa #neipa #ipa #indiapaleale #beer #bier #biere #birra #cerveza #cerveja — a year ago
+#SamAdams #SamuelAdamsnewenglandipa #bostonbeercompany #NEbeer #MAbeer #hazy #juicy #hazyandjuicy #independentamericancraft #newenglandipa #neipa #ipa #indiapaleale #beer #bier #biere #birra #cerveza #cerveja — 2 years ago

 2006 Sine Qua Non "The Hoodoo Man" White Blend